 Ghuus.nl is a website listing rental properties for students/young people, offered by housing associations in the city of Groningen.
 Ghuus is an initiative by six associations: De Huismeesters, Lefier, Nijestee, Patrimonium, Wierden en Borgen and Woonborg.

 Ghuus.nl is the only website that shows you - at a glance - all of the rental properties for students/young people available from the Groningen housing associations.
 Ghuus acts as your ‘shop window’, displaying everything on offer.
 From here, you can go to Woningnetgroningen.nl (or WoningNet), ROOM or the website of Woonborg to register and/or apply.

 On Ghuus.nl, you can view accommodations under ‘available’ and ‘rented out’.
 Under ‘available’, you’ll see the properties that you can apply for via WoningNet or the website of the relevant housing association.
 Under ‘rented out’, you’ll find a full overview of all properties for students/young people that the associations rent out in Groningen.

 Once you’ve subscribed to Ghuus, you’ll receive emails with new listings tailored specifically to your housing needs.
 To apply for properties, you must be registered with WoningNet or the housing association where the property is listed.

 On Ghuus.nl you’ll find the listings of all housing associations in the city of Groningen.
 You can use the search filters to find a home that meets your needs.
-To rent a house or room, you must be registered with the housing association where the property is listed or with the overarching WoningNet Groningen.
+To rent a house or room, you must be registered with the housing association where the property is listed or at WoningNet Groningen or at www.ROOM.nl.
 The longer you’ve been registered, the higher your chances of being allocated a property.

 To rent a house or room via Ghuus, you must register.
 The longer you’ve been registered, the higher your chances of being allocated a property.
 So make sure you register as soon as possible!
 Below you can find out how to register with the various housing associations.

 Woningnet (Nijestee, De Huismeesters, Patrimonium, Wierden en Borgen)